 Don’t forget to reach out to customers who disappeared before completing purchase.

 A reported 68% of buyers will leave a website before completing checkout.
 There are a variety of reasons for abandoning a cart and respective solutions (which we recommend you taking a look at, to be safe).
 It never hurts to send Houdini an email reminding them that they have items waiting in their shopping cart.
 Make sure these emails are friendly and non-invasive.
 The last thing you want to do is pressure a buyer, or make them feel guilty.

 No matter how you segment, remember that email marketing is a highly effective tool for increasing sales and building your online presence.
 There is a happy medium between inundating a buyer’s inbox and being too shy with your emails.
 The more a buyer opens, clicks and buys, the more comfortable you should feel emailing them.
 Look at how many emails Revolve sent me.

 I may have only purchased one item (so far), but believe me, I’m not going anywhere.
 Gauge your audience – do they typically participate online and in social media?
 If yes, you can get away with a few more emails than a company whose average buyer is a little older and a little less engaged online.
 Test things out, and see what fits for your business.

-Editor’s Note: This blog post was updated in August 2018 to reflect more accurate and relevant information.
+Editor’s Note: This blog post was written in July 2015 and updated in August 2018 to reflect more accurate and relevant information.